Erie Biscuit Day

 Biscuit Day — a festival initiated in the 1890s as a seasonal send-off to miners heading back to work — returns to historic Briggs Street on Saturday, Sept.
 20, for the 12th straight year since its resurrection by the Erie Historical Society.
 The celebration, which originated shortly after the town’s incorporation in 1874, always took place in late summer or early fall.
 Erie’s mines ceased operation during the summer months because the type of coal they produced disintegrated in the heat.

-Other Historic Events and places in Erie include the Erie Town Fair, The Erie Miners Festival and Anderson Farms
+Other Events and places in Erie include the Erie Town Fair, The Erie Miners Festival and Anderson Farms

 Licensed and Insured Contractor